-Upon a participating employee entering into an agreement to acquire Partnership Shares, the Company can agree to award "Matching Shares" worth up to £3,000 to the participating employee at no cost, determined as a ratio of 2:1 to the number of Partnership Shares which the participating employee acquires.
+Upon a participating employee entering into an agreement to acquire Partnership Shares, the Company can agree to award "Matching Shares" worth up to £3,000 (£3,600 as of April 6, 2014) to the participating employee at no cost, determined as a ratio of 2:1 to the number of Partnership Shares which the participating employee acquires.
 The Company has the discretionary right to vary this ratio on each occasion that the Company agrees to award "Matching Shares".